 - Mayotte exports coffee, cinnamon, vanilla, coconuts, copra and ylang-ylang.

-Do you have any interesting or fun facts about Mayotte that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Mayotte?
+Share them in the comments below!

 This page was last modified on August 7, 2021.
 Suggest an edit